-The images of the two signs of the Holy Spirit at Pentecost were: wind, which is the breath of God, and a bird.
+The images of the two signs of the Holy Spirit at Pentecost were: the wind, which is the breath of God, and a bird.

 Why did the Holy Spirit come on Pentecost?

-Of the 364 different days of the year whereupon Christ might have spilled out His Holy Spirit, for what reason did He do as such on precisely the 50th day after Easter?
+Of the 364 days of the year where Christ might have spilled out His Holy Spirit, for what reason did He do as such on precisely the 50th day after Easter?
 Why was this day so significant?
-It was, without a doubt, currently a blessed day, the OT Feast of Shavuot or Weeks.
+It was, without a doubt, a blessed day, the OT Feast of Shavuot or Weeks.
 In any case, why pick this blowout day?
 What makes Shavuot so fitting a period for Jesus to give His Holy Spirit to the congregation?

 - To comprehend this occasion, we should get the Jewish Feast of Pentecost.
 It was not unintentionally that God spilled out His Spirit on the followers on that day.
 There were three incredible Jewish eats every year: Passover (in the spring), observing Israel’s redemption from Egypt, followed quickly by the Feast of Unleavened Bread.